-The Nuffield Department of Primary Care Health Sciences at the University of Oxford is a wellestablished department conducting high impact multi-disciplinary research.
+The Nuffield Department of Primary Care Health Sciences at the University of Oxford is a well-established department conducting high impact multi-disciplinary research.
 This was recognised by the recent Research Excellence Framework, where Oxford was ranked top for the quality of our research, its infrastructure, and the impact we make on the world.
-We are able to do this because we are well supported by genuinely helpful research infrastructure and have an excellent training programme for doctoral and post-doctoral scientists.
-This interdisciplinary department is home to clinicians, clinical epidemiologists, medical statisticians, social scientists and psychologists, working collaboratively on programmes to improve health and healthcare.
+We are able to do this because we are well supported by genuinely helpful research infrastructure and have an excellent training programme for clinicians and other scientists from a wide range of backgrounds.
+This inter-disciplinary department is home to clinicians, clinical epidemiologists, medical statisticians, social scientists and psychologists, working collaboratively on programmes to improve health and healthcare.
 Being a large department means we work hard at being a friendly one and are confident that we succeed.
 We also ensure our department has progressive employment policies that value the careers of all our team and we are proud that we hold an Athena Swan silver award and are working towards gold.

-We aim to develop the careers of our doctoral students, our post-doctoral scientists, and our clinician scientists and to provide opportunities to form productive collaborations and develop high level content and methodological expertise, which will enable all our team to grow their careers as postdoctoral scientists in applied health research.
+We aim to develop the careers of our early and mid-career scientists and and to provide opportunities to form productive collaborations and develop high level content and methodological expertise, which will enable all our team to grow their careers as scientists in applied health research.
 The themes of our research include:

 - Cardiovascular and metabolic conditions

 - Health behaviours

 - Infections and acute care

-- Patient experiences,
+- Patient experiences and social science as applied to healthcare

 - Research methods/Evidence-based medicine